nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Una ballata del mare salato, Hugo Pratt

+★★☆☆☆

+Hugo Pratt has always been on my horizon, but somehow I never managed to get to read his works until today.
+This graphic novel specifically, is where his most famous character, Corto Maltese, appears for the first time.
+I do see how and why, when published, this work was sensational and became a huge hit: the perfect story at the perfect time.
+Can't say I was enthralled by the plot, unfortunately, but through no fault of the author's: it simply did not age well.

 ### La giusta distanza dal male, Giorgia Protti

 ★★★★★